Spin squeezing in internal bosonic Josephson junctions via enhanced shortcuts to adiabaticity: Summary and conclusions

 To summarize, in this paper we revisited the problem of generating strongly spin-squeezed states in internal bosonic Josephson junctions with time-dependent interspecies interaction strength.
 Starting from the standard Lipkin-Meshkov-Glick type Hamiltonian of this system, we designed a robust state-preparation scheme using the recently proposed method of enhanced shortcuts to adiabaticity.
 We quantitatively characterized the quantum dynamics underlying the envisioned preparation of spin-squeezed states by computing the time dependence of the target-state fidelity, as well as that of the coherent spin-squeezing and number-squeezing parameters.

-Importantly, we demonstrated that the inherent increased robustness of enhanced shorcuts to adiabaticity -- compared to their parent methods -- makes our state-preparation scheme more amenable to experimental realizations than the previously proposed protocols for generating spin-squeezed states in bosonic Josephson junctions.
-An experimental realization of our proposed state-preparation scheme is clearly called for.
+We demonstrated that our scheme for generating spin-squeezed states yields better results than the previously proposed protocols based on shortcuts to adiabaticity.
+Importantly, we demonstrated that the inherent increased robustness of enhanced shortcuts to adiabaticity -- compared to their parent method -- makes our state-preparation scheme more amenable to experimental implementations than the previously proposed protocols for generating spin-squeezed states in bosonic Josephson junctions.
+To further facilitate such experimental implementations, a future work could include an investigation of other sources of decoherence (aside from the phase noise already discussed in the present work) in this system~\cite{Sinatra+:12}, e.g. the effect of atomic losses on the achievable spin squeezing.\\